ecmwf-projects/dss-jupyterhub-notebooks/README.md

 Please note that this is a read-only directory, and should you wish to save any changes you will have to do so in your personal space.

-## cads-notebooks
+## dss-notebooks

-The cads-notebooks directory contains technical notebooks related to the data available via the Data Store Services (DSS).
+The dss-notebooks directory contains technical notebooks related to the data available via the Data Store Services (DSS).
 This library includes two sub-directories:

 ### datasets